Auburn Hospital

 Auburn Hospital is a 155-bed community hospital in Auburn, a western suburb of Sydney, New South Wales, Australia.
 It provides basic 24-hour emergency facilities, as well as a medical, surgical, paediatrics, and maternity facilities as well as coronary care and intensive care facilities.

-This facility is part of the Western Sydney Local Health District (WSLHD).

-Auburn Hospital is health facility on the eastern border of Sydney West Area Health Service.
+This facility is part of the Western Sydney Local Health District (WSLHD) and near the eastern border of the former Sydney West Area Health Service (SWAHS; now South West Sydney Local Health District, SWSLHD).

-Auburn Health claims to be an Australian Council of Health Care Standards (ACHS) accredited organisation.
+Auburn Health is an Australian Council of Health Care Standards (ACHS)-accredited organisation.

 As of 2010, Auburn Hospital is a teaching hospital for the University of Notre Dame Sydney School of Medicine.

 History

 Auburn Hospital was first opened as the "Granville Electorate Cottage Hospital" in November 1907.